Windsor History

 The Welsh Cottage in the gardens of Royal Lodge

-Prince Andrew, the present Duke of York, has taken over Royal Lodge following the death of Queen Elizabeth, The Queen Mother.
-It is understood that Royal Lodge is being thoroughly renovated and modernised before Prince Andrew takes up residence.
+Prince Andrew, the present Duke of York, has taken over Royal Lodge following the death of Queen Elizabeth, The Queen Mother, in 2002.
+It is understood that Royal Lodge has been thoroughly renovated and modernised before Prince Andrew took up residence.
 No doubt '

 Y Bwthyn Bach' will receive similar treatment.